redcartel/node-express-starter-2022/README.md

 `npm start` - run the server

+`npm run build` - does nothing, but required by some deployment environments

-uses node >= 14, deployment has been tested on DigitalOcean's app platform
+Uses node >= 14, deployment has been tested on DigitalOcean's app platform and on Heroku's local environment.

 uses es6 modules